Shaf8808/manchester-united/README.md

 The ultimate goal and objective for my site are to entice and appeal to Manchester United fans to engage with the website through its professional and attractive presentation.
 Therefore, I needed to ensure that the overall layout of my website looked appealing as well as user-friendly.
 That means that the information presented is displayed both clearly and objectively in a way that is easy to digest.

 Another goal for my website is to inform users and fans of the latest upcoming games that the club has yet to play in the season, giving the specific date of each fixture in an organized tabular format.
 This is so that users know exactly what game the club is going to play next and when they are going to play it to make plans to watch the game beforehand.
-It also informs users of the games the club has already played in a color-coded format so it is easy and clear to read.
+It also informs users of the games the club has already played in a colour-coded format so it is easy and clear to read.
 This tells fans how the club is currently performing in the season in a clear format.

 <img src="./docs/images/responsive-design.jpg" width=900 height=500>